 If you create the custom step type in the Type Palettes section of the Types window, it will be available in all sequence files.
 You can also create a step type in the Sequence File Types view by selecting an opened sequence file underneath the Sequence Files section of the Types window.

-5. Under the Waveform step type, create a new numeric array property.
-Leave the default values for the array in the Array Bounds popup dialogue, and name the array “Waveform”.6.
+6. Under the Waveform step type, create a new numeric array property.
+Leave the default values for the array in the Array Bounds popup dialogue, and name the array Waveform.7.
 Under the Waveform step type, create a new string property.
-Name the string property "Comp".
-Give the string property a default value of “GELT” which corresponds to Greater than or Equal – Less Than.
-This matches LabVIEW’s In Range function which is used in the SetStatus.vi.
-The Comp property will be used to evaluate the precondition when the report includes the high and low limits.7.
+Name the string property Comp.
+Give the string property a default value of GELT which corresponds to Greater than or Equal – Less Than.
+This matches LabVIEW’s In Range and Coerce function which is used in the Set_Status.vi.
+The Comp property will be used to evaluate the precondition when the report includes the high and low limits.8.
 Under the Result container of the Waveform step type, insert a new numeric property and name it RMSvalue.
 When the step executes, the TestStand engine automatically copies any step properties under the Result container to the ResultList.
 The report generation sequence creates the report from the entries in the ResultList.
-Later in this tutorial, you will modify the report generation sequence to include RMSvalue in the report.8.
-Your new step type properties should appear as shown below.9.
+Later in this tutorial, you will modify the report generation sequence to include RMSvalue in the report.9.
+Your new step type properties should appear as shown below.10.
 Save the Type Palette.
-If you get a prompt like the one shown below, select Do Not Increment Type Versions and Remove Modified Mark From Types and click OK.
+If you get a prompt like the one shown below, select Do Not Increment Type Versions, check the Remove Modified Mark From Types option, and click OK.

 The Substeps tab specifies substeps for the step type.
 It is possible to call code modules as Pre-Steps and Post-Steps for each step type.
 This is not the same code module that can be specified for each step instance.
 The sequence developer cannot customize the substeps for a particular step.
 If a Pre-Step or Post-Step Substep is specified, that code module is called at every execution in every instance of the step type.
 During execution, TestStand calls the Pre-Step substep before calling the step module and the Post-Step substep after calling the step module.
 You can use any of the TestStand adapters when specifying code modules in the Substeps.The default step types use the Status Expression to set the step status at run time.
 In this tutorial, you will use the Post-Step Substep to set the step status of the Waveform step type.6.
 On the Substeps tab, select LabVIEW from the Adapter pull-down ring, and then click Add… » Post-Step.

 7. With the newly created Post-Step Substep selected, click Specify Module….
-In the Edit LabVIEW VI Call dialog box, click the Browse For VI... button and browse for Set_Status.vi in the <TestStand Public>\Components\StepTypes\Waveform directory if using TestStand 4.1 or later, or from the <TestStand>\Components\USER\StepTypes\Waveform directory if using TestStand 4.0 or earlier.
+In the Edit LabVIEW VI Call dialog box, click the Browse For VI... button and browse for Set_Status.vi in the <TestStand Public>\Components\StepTypes\Waveform directory.
 If prompted, select Use a Relative Path for the file shown above.
-Click OK to return to the Edit LabVIEW VI Call dialog box.The diagram of SetStatus.vi is shown below where the RMS Value of the waveform is compared to the high and low limits.
+Click OK to return to the Edit LabVIEW VI Call dialog box.The diagram of Set_Status.vi is shown below where the RMS Value of the waveform is compared to the high and low limits.
 If the RMS Value is within the high and low limits, the status is set to Passed, otherwise the status is set to Failed.

 The Disable Properties tab allows you to prevent sequence developers from modifying certain step properties.
-In this example, you will prevent sequence developers from setting a Status Expression because that would override the status the Post-Step Substep sets.11.
-Check Status Expression in the Disable Properties tab.12.
+In this example, you will prevent sequence developers from setting a Status Expression because that would override the status that the Post-Step Substep sets.14.
+Check Status Expression in the Disable Properties tab.15.
 Click OK to close the Waveform Step Type Properties dialog box and save the Type Palette.

-13. Click File » Save from the menu bar.
-If you get a warning about modified types, select Do Not Increment Type Versions and Remove Modified Mark From Types and click OK.
+16. Click File » Save from the menu bar.
+If you get a warning about modified types, select Do Not Increment Type Versions, check the Remove Modified Mark From Types option, and click OK.

 1. Create a new sequence file by selecting File » New Sequence File from the menu bar.
 2. Change the adapter to LabVIEW in the Selected Adapter pull-down ring menu.3.
 Drag the Waveform step type from the Insertion Palette, and drop it into the Main step group of MainSequence in your sequence file.4.
 On the Waveform tab of the Step Setting pane, click the Edit Limits button to bring up the Edit Limits VI.